beeware/toga/docs/reference/api/widgets/detailedlist.rst

         ]
     )

-If the value provided by the accessor for title or subtitle is :any:`None`, or the accessor isn't defined, the value of ``missing_value`` provided when constructing the DetailedList will be used to populate the title and subtitle.
+If the value provided by the accessor for ``title`` or ``subtitle`` is :any:`None`, or the accessor isn't defined, the ``missing_value`` will be used.
 Any other value will be converted into a string.

-If the value provided by the accessor for icon is :any:`None`, or the accessor isn't defined, a no icon will be displayed, but space for the icon will remain the the layout.
+If the value provided by the accessor for ``icon`` is :any:`None`, or the accessor isn't defined, then no icon will be displayed, but space for the icon will remain in the layout.

 Items in a DetailedList can respond to a primary and secondary action.
-On platforms that support swipe interactions, the primary action will be associated with "swipe left"; the secondary action will be associated with "swipe right".
-However, a platform may implement the primary and secondary actions using a different UI interaction (e.g., a right-click context menu).
+On platforms that use swipe interactions, the primary action will be associated with "swipe left", and the secondary action will be associated with "swipe right".
+Other platforms may implement the primary and secondary actions using a different UI interaction (e.g., a right-click context menu).
 The primary and secondary actions will only be enabled in the DetailedList UI if a handler has been provided.